websights

 How to Prepare the Fluid Region for Conjugate Heat Transfer Simulations?

-For simulations involving conjugate heat transfer (CHT) analysis, the requirements for the simulation domain are slightly different from the normal procedure where we create a flow volume covering the negative of our overflowed geometry which represents the physical walls.
+For simulations involving Conjugate heat transfer (CHT) analysis, the requirements for the simulation domain are slightly different from the normal procedure where we create a flow volume covering the negative of our overflowed geometry which represents the physical walls.
 This article describes how to proceed with CHT simulations ensuring the flow domain is accurately created.

 Approach